 - Market data is based on Medicare claim.
-If that physician or facility accepts other payors such as Medicaid or private insurance those claims are not included.
+If that physician or facility accepts other payors such as Medicaid or private insurance - or like many assisted living facilities, do not bill through Medicare - those claims are not included.

 - Not every physician has a hospital or SNF affiliation.
-The way the claims are processed, their name and the facility name must be on the same claim form otherwise TargetWatch can't make that association.
+The way the claims are processed, their name and the facility name must be on the same claim form otherwise the market data analysis can't make the association.

 - Not every practitioner has a NPI.
 Physician's Assistants (PAs) and Nurse Practitioners (NPs) often bill under a supervising MD.
 It’s possible that the MD listed as the attending physician on the claim vs the PA/NP.

 - Lastly, was the physician or facility in business during that time - check the latest claims update for current reporting periods.

 Do clients only receive Market Data for counties purchased?

 Clients can only view counties that they purchased at the top-level tabs.
 However, with sub-reports, a client would see all associated data for the line that they’ve drilled into.

 Example: A PlayMaker client has only purchased data for Davidson County, TN.
 When viewing the physician sub-report or drop-down lists on a hospital in the county, physicians outside of Davidson County could be visible as long as they were affiliated to that hospital.